 Each security framework includes industry-specific standards and choosing the right security framework for your organization can seem like a big ask, especially if you’re not 100% confident in your knowledge of the intricacies and requirements of each one.
 For SaaS companies that have operations in the US, SOC 2 compliance is often the preferred choice.
 However, what happens if an organization wants to undergo other compliance frameworks in addition to SOC 2?
 This often occurs, and organizations are implementing the benefits of multiple other frameworks on top of their SOC 2 compliance.
-But how does one do that effectively, efficiently, and inexpensively?
+But how does one do that effectively using today’s automation technology?

 In most cases, less isn’t more.
 In this blog, we’re going to discuss SOC 2 mapping, building your framework arsenal, and how SOC 2 mapping is one of the most competitive strategies for risk management in 2022.